 The Employment Law Review: Venezuela

-Employment and labour relationships in Venezuela are governed by the Constitution of the Bolivarian Republic of Venezuela (the Constitution), which establishes the fundamental rights applicable.
-These rights include:
+Employment and labour relationships in Venezuela are governed by the Constitution of the Bolivarian Republic of Venezuela (the Constitution).2 The Constitution establishes the fundamental rights that are applicable, which include:

 - the right to work;